 Zero Hunger Lab

 The hunger problem in the world is huge.
 Today, according to the United Nations (UN), as many as 820 million people regularly go to bed hungry.
 Every three seconds a child dies of hunger somewhere in our world.
 Tilburg University’s Zero Hunger Lab wants to use data science to contribute to realizing global food security.
+We call this bytes for bites.

 Sustainable Development Goals